OpenBangla/manual/obk-docs/src/install-instructions/finding-need.md

 - The point of identifying your DE is to figure out which IM you should use.
 - The point of identifying your distro is to guide you towards setting up those IMs for your specific distro.

-**Note that you only need to configure ONE IM to use OpenBangla Keyboard.
-If your DE supports multiple IMs, you are free to choose either iBus or fcitx, but pick only one.**

 Below is a table of various DEs and what IM they prefer.